July 26, 2022 11 min read

 The upper and lower traps of the back, on the other hand, help to move and stabilize the scapula or shoulder blades.
 It is a significant factor that affects the movement of the shoulders, and it is utilized during most arm and chest exercises.
 Most importantly, the traps connect the spine, affecting your posture and protecting your backbone.

-Chip in the activation of the core and stabilizer muscles, and you find that the side lateral raise gives you a bang for your buck.
-However, your ability to make the most out of this exercise depends on your ability to execute it in perfect form.
+Chip in the activation of the core as stabilizer muscles, and you find that the side lateral raise gives you a bang for your buck.
+To keep your posture upright and help you back from arching, your core must be engaged.
+Your core muscles help to stabilize your body during this exercise to help ensure proper form and safety.

 To do the side lateral raise: